-A software developer is a person concerned with the facts of the software development process wider than design and coding, a somewhat broader scope of computer programming or a speciality of project managing including some aspects of software product management.
+A software developer is a person concerned with the facts of the software development process wider than design and coding, a somewhat broader scope of computer programming or a specialty of project managing including some aspects of software product management.
 This person may contribute to the overview of the project on the application level rather than component level or individual programming tasks.

 A software developer could be involved in wider aspects of the software development process such as: